UnvsCom/Wallets/README.md

 sudo apt-get install libqtgui4
 ```

 Both Wallets should auto sync via the hardcoded IP nodes and DNS Seeders.
 Do not add random untrusted IP nodes manually to speed up syncing!
-Only add our official IPs.
+Only add our official IPs stated on our website at Unvs.com/Wallet.